simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

-Thanks to the tables 'animals', 'sensors' and 'sensors to animals', and the relationships built among them, GPS data can be linked unequivocally to individuals, i.e. the sampling units (see Lesson 4).
+Thanks to the tables 'animals', 'sensors' and 'sensors to animals', and the relationships built among them, GPS data can be linked unequivocally to individuals, i.e. the sampling units.

 Some information related to animals can change over time.
 Therefore, they must be marked with the reference time that they refer